 Realizing that the need was there for kids to be introduced to the surrounding trail system in PG County, Ken joined TYO as an original Board Member waaaay back in 2003.
 He has helped to guide the organization for years.
-As a Master Bicycle Technician at REI, Ken has invaluable experience with the bikes and helps maintain the ever growing fleet of bicycles.
-However, it’s his calm manner and thousands of hours of dedicated commitment to the kids that makes Ken one of TYO’s highest valued Ride Leaders.
+As a Master Bicycle Technician at REI, Ken has invaluable experience with the bikes and helps maintain the fleet of bicycles.
+However, it’s his calm manner and thousands of hours of dedicated commitment to the kids that make Ken one of TYO’s highest valued Ride Leaders.

 Gary Bangs has been actively involved with children and youth issues for over 40 years.
 Starting his career in law enforcement he was appointed as the Butler County (Iowa) representative on a regional substance abuse committee and made numerous school presentations deterring drug abuse.
 While completing his B.A. in sociology from the University of Northern Iowa he volunteered and was named Big Brother of the year for the Black Hawk County Big Brother chapter.
 He worked several years as a residential counselor for neglected and abused boys (aged 11-17) at Jerry Rabiner’s Boy Ranch (Ft.
 Dodge, IA).
-Then in 1987 he became an investigator with a Federal government law enforcement agency where he worked for 28 years before his retirement Feb.
+Then in 1987, he became an investigator with a Federal government law enforcement agency where he worked for 28 years before his retirement Feb.
 2015.
 During that time he received his M.A. in sociology from Cleveland State University.
 While working for the government in the Washington DC area he volunteered as a mentor with Asian American LEAD, a youth group helping Vietnamese children with school and learning English.
-Mr. Bangs has been active with school parent-teacher associations in Springfield, VA where he became familiar with the Trails for Youth organization.
+Mr. Bangs has been active with school parent-teacher associations in Springfield, VA where he became familiar with the Trails for a Youth organization.
 He also is a volunteer officer/director with the Springfield Swim and Racquet Club, a nonprofit association providing recreational opportunities to neighborhood citizens with an emphasis on teaching children how to swim.
-He and his wife (Maribel) lives in Springfield with their two school-aged children, both who have been involved in Trails for Youth activities.
+He and his wife (Maribel) lives in Springfield with their two school-aged children, both of who have been involved in Trails for Youth activities.

 Pat was introduced to volunteering by his mother early in life; he has practiced what his mother shared with him throughout his life.
 Pat joined the TrailsforYouth.Org (TYO) Board in 2010 and has served as the TYO President since 2013.
 Pat particularly enjoys joining the TYO youth for the summer weekend mountain biking rides as well as the annual summer camping trip to Rocky Gap State Park.
 Prior to joining the TYO Board, Pat served as a Big Brother mentor from 2004-2009; upon becoming a Big Brother, Pat quickly joined the Big Brothers Big Sisters Northern Virginia Council, or NovaBigs, where he served as President from 2005-2009.
-Pat has always loved the outdoors; he is avid runner, biker, tennis player, hiker and skier (most recently, he summitted North Pal mountain in CA and heli-skied in British Columbia).
+Pat has always loved the outdoors; he is an avid runner, biker, tennis player, hiker, and skier (most recently, he summitted North Pal mountain in CA and heli-skied in British Columbia).
 Pat is a program engineering manager at Orbital-ATK where he continues to pursue his childhood dreams of launching rockets.

 I have lived in the DC area for 27 years, starting in DC, followed by two years in

 Maryland, and the remaining time of over 20 years in Northern Virginia.
 Grew up in Indianapolis, Indiana.
-Love being outdoors and stayed out of college for a semester between Sophomore and Junior years to spend 7 months living and working in Yosemite National Park, an amazing experience.
-Back in the mid 1980’s, after completing an MPA at the School of Public and Environmental Affairs at IU, got married and came out to the DC area to work at the Environmental Protection Agency (EPA).
+Love being outdoors and stayed out of college for a semester between my Sophomore and Junior years to spend 7 months living and working in Yosemite National Park, an amazing experience.
+Back in the mid-1980’s, after completing an MPA at the School of Public and Environmental Affairs at IU, got married and came out to the DC area to work at the Environmental Protection Agency (EPA).
 As a colleague of Pat Childers for years, I became intrigued with the wonderful work he and Julie were doing with what is now called “Trails for Youth.”
-I was pleased to join the Board in 2009 to help in this worthwhile effort to bring kids in touch with nature and healthier life styles.
-My husband Eric, who is an avid camper, sailor and kayaker, has also joined me and become a supporter of Trails for Youth’s mission.
+I was pleased to join the Board in 2009 to help in this worthwhile effort to bring kids in touch with nature and healthier lifestyles.
+My husband Eric, who is an avid camper, sailor, and kayaker, has also joined me and become a supporter of Trails for Youth’s mission.

 5 year Board member President for 3 years, avid MTB’ing and MTB Advocacy for over a decade.
 Scott retired after 21 years with HP and was proclaimed by his friends as an International Man of Leisure.
 His wife Margaret and he traveled extensively.
 He brought smiles and joy to all the kids he helped teach biking, or encourage to try one more lap, one more ride, one more push of effort.
 In 2014 he suffered a severe bike accident and ultimately passed away.
 His legacy lives on in all those he helped instill a love of mountain biking or racing.
-He was always in the background helping, cooking, encouraging and in short leading.
-He was always willing to make the time to make the effort.
+He was always in the background helping, cooking, encouraging, and in short leading.
+He was always willing to take the time to make the effort.
 We will continue to honor him in all our efforts.